syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/freeze-pane.md

 ## Limitations

-Freeze Panes feature is not compatible with all the features which are available in the spreadsheet and it has limited features support.
-Here, we have listed out the features which are not compatible with Freeze Panes feature.
+Freeze Panes feature is not compatible with all the features which are available in the spreadsheet.
+Below features are not compatible with Freeze Panes feature.

-* Show/hide rows and columns with freeze panes.
-* Filtering support with freeze panes.
 * Merging the cells between freeze and unfreeze area.
+* If images and charts are added inside the freeze area cells, their portion in the unfreeze area will not move when scrolling.

 ## See Also